 victorious.
 SAC officers would soon survey the land that would become

-The city of Lincoln wanted the base so much that they in fact re-channeled Oak Creek through the future base.
-They made it straighter and longer to wrap around the end of the expected long runway the base would demand.
+The city of Lincoln desired the return of the base so eagerly that they re-channeled Oak Creek around the future base.
+They straightened it and made it longer to wrap around the end of the expected long runway the base would demand.
 Curtis E. LeMay, commander of SAC and aviation legend, demanded that SAC control the entire field.
-Thus, construction began immediately across the field for new facilities needed to house the Air National Guard and Naval Reserve units.
+Thus, a compromise was struck and construction began immediately across the field for new facilities needed to house the Air National Guard and Naval Reserve units.
 On February 21st, 1952 the 4120th Air Base Group was activated at Lincoln to begin work on the base.
 The unit was placed under 15th Air Force control.

 Construction included new barracks for the airmen, mess halls, road improvements, recreation facilities, warehouses, and expanded operations buildings.
 Two giant hangars were built at the cost of 1 million each and concrete bunkers were built to house the powerful weapons that would soon make Lincoln AFB home.
-Construction continued for many years into the late 1950's on the base.
+The amount of concrete used for the apron and runways at Lincoln would amount to the largest concrete project in state's history.
+Construction on other parts of the base continued for many years into the late 1950's on the base.

 Other elements at the base that were activated during the period were the Field Maintenance Squadrons, Periodic (later Organizational) Maintenance Squadrons, Armament and Electronic Squadrons, Headquarters Squadrons, a Material (Supply) Squadron, a Motor Vehicle (Transportation) Squadron, an Air Police (Combat Defense) Squadron, an Civil Engineering (Installations) Squadron, a Food Services (Services) Squadron, a medical section, an Air Depot (Munitions Maintenance) Squadron as well as air-traffic control and air transport detachments.